Editor’s Note: This is the personal story of one consumer (also a Credit Sesame member). You should know that:

 You can find these on your own Credit Sesame Credit Score Analysis, along with actions you can take to improve.

 Marion learned his credit mix and credit utilization had room for improvement, and Credit Sesame’s credit card suggestions pointed him toward appropriate secured cards he could use by starting small.
-Through Credit Sesame, he applied for and received a secured card from both Discover and Capital One Card, both with low limits.
+Through Credit Sesame, he applied for and received a secured card from Discover and another credit card issuer, both with low limits.

 “The best news is that after several months of charges and on-time payments, Discover Card raised my limit and returned my security deposit which has improved my credit usage, raising my score even more.”